-The collection of famous paintings at the Met is one of the world's most comprehensive - and overwhelming.
+The collection of famous paintings in the Metropolitan is one of the world's most comprehensive - and overwhelming.
 This 2 million square foot facility houses 2 million works of art spanning

 5,000 years of art history.

-How do see the some of the most famous paintings at the Metropolitan - while staying focused (and sane)?
+How do see the some of the best paintings in the Met - while staying focused (and sane)?
 Take along this itinerary!

-When I first began frequenting art museums, I wanted to know which famous paintings shaped art history, which art museums housed them, and what political and social forces influenced the famous painters (Yep, I was in a hurry to learn art history!)
+When I first began frequenting art museums, I wanted to know which famous paintings shaped art history, which art museums housed them, and what political and social forces influenced these famous painters (Yep, I was in a hurry to learn art history!).

-I couldn't find a product to meet these specs, so I created one - a portable guide to the history of painting called 250 Masterpieces in Western Painting.
-It's a set of art history cards exploring the famous paintings discussed most often by art history experts.
+I couldn't find a product that met these specs, so I created Masterpiece Cards, a set of art history cards introducing 250 famous paintings discussed most often in leading art history books.

-The paintings in boldface are in Masterpiece Cards, while the other art paintings are slightly less well-known (according to consensus from some 40 art historians and their art history books):
+The paintings in boldface are in Masterpiece Cards; the other art paintings are slightly less well-known (according to consensus from some 40 art historians):